mogulbaig/java/modifiers.md

 ### Class

 Classes market with final keyword cannot be extended.
 One of the major immutable classes that have final marked are String class.
 Any attempt to extend a final class will result in compilation error.

+Final class doesn't mean that objects are immutable.
+We just can't extend it.

 ```java
 public final class Cat {